-OD Travel Data was gathered from both Streetlight and Replica over the course of the TDM23 calibration.^{16,17} Both platforms provide similar Big Data-derived metrics of OD flows, segmented by vehicle.
+OD travel data were gathered from both Streetlight and Replica over the course of the TDM23 calibration. ^{16,17} Both platforms provide similar Big Data-derived metrics of OD flows, segmented by vehicle.
 Data was aggregated to the TDM23 districts (intersections of rings and corridors described in Section 2.7.1) to improve reliability.